irbull/toro/src/content/blog/2023/astro-blog/Astro Blog.md

 For the past year, I have been searching, starting, stopping and restarting the process of creating a new blogging platform for myself.
 I had a few design goals when I set out, and I couldn't find a solution that I liked that met all of them.
 In particular, I wanted a system that:

-- Looked nice
-- Fast to load
+- Looks nice and is fast to load
-- Was based on markdown
+- Is based on markdown
-- Could be statically generated
+- Can be statically generated
 - Easy to build and deploy
-- Content could be easily separated from the framewok
+- Content can be easily separated from the framewok
-- **Provided a consistent user experience between post authoring, development and production**
+- **Provides a consistent user experience between post authoring, development and production**

 Those last two points were the kickers.
 Most static site generators require you to place your assets in a `/public` or `/assets` folder or upload them to a CDN first, meaning common markdown editors couldn't easily reference them.
 I spend my day in [Obsidian.md](https://obsidian.md/) and I wanted to author my blog posts there too.